Cognex-ID/phonegap-manateeworks-v3/README.md

  - For Windows (UWP) under the WindowsComponnent project you can use the Strings\en-US\Resources.resw file and the element named MW_LICENSE_KEY, where you can set your license in place of YOUR_LICENSE_KEY in the value section
 ![windows_resw](https://cloud.githubusercontent.com/assets/5564013/23270749/33a2168c-f9f5-11e6-947a-25041ecf5376.png)

-2.We also provide setting the key via a JavaScript call, more on that, in the **Setting up your app** section.
+2. Set the key dynamically via JavaScript (more on that in **Setting up your app**).

 ### Setting up your app

-  Add a button to index.html that will handle the call to the scanning function
+  Add a button to index.html that will handle the call to the scanning function:

 ```html
 <button onClick="mwbScanner.startScanning();" style="width:80%;margin:15%;height:180px">scan</button>